A list of Active sustainable development programs in Kenya

 Potato value chains

 Promotion of Nutrition-Sensitive Potato Value Chains in East Africa is a 2016 to 2022 project is funded by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ-Kenya) as part of its One World–No Hunger Initiative.
 The project aims to raise the productivity of smallholder farms and improve the quality of their potatoes for higher yields and income.
 Its focus is on selected regions of Kenya and Uganda.
-The program partners include KALRO, International Potato Center (CIP), and the National Potato Council of Kenya (NPCK).
+The program partners include KALRO, the International Potato Center (CIP), and the National Potato Council of Kenya (NPCK).

 PCSL

-The Programme for climate-smart livestock systems (PCSL) program is a 5-year program running from 2018 to 2022.
+The Programme for Climate-smart Livestock Systems (PCSL) program is a 5-year program running from 2018 to 2022.
 The GIZ-Kenya-funded project is implemented by the International Livestock Research Institute (ILRI) and the World Bank (WB).
 It focuses on developing climate-smart livestock systems like improvements in the cultivation of fodder crops, feed processing as well as manure and pasture management.

 “Mifugo ni Mali”

-The mifugo ni mali is KCB Foundation’s livestock value chain program that targets livestock keepers in the Arid and Semi-Arid Lands (ASALs).
+The mifugo ni mali is KCB Foundation’s livestock value chain program that targets livestock keepers in Arid and Semi-Arid Lands (ASALs).
 It aims to commercialize the dairy, meat, honey, and fish value chains and transform them for livestock producers to get maximum returns.
 It runs the program in 10 counties.

 FASRAT